Michael-shannon/Michael-shannon/README.md

 👋 Hi, I’m @Michael-shannon

 👀 I’m interested in cross length/time scale super resolution microscopy, and computational bio-image analysis.

-🌱 I’m currently learning how the morpho-kinetic behaviour of Natural Killer (immune) cells correlates to their molecular dynamics during migration in development.
+🌱 I’m currently learning how the morpho-kinetic behaviour of Natural Killer (immune) cells correlates to their molecular dynamics during migration in differentiation from iPSCs.

 💞️ I’m looking to collaborate on all kinds of exciting imaging projects!

 📫 How to reach me: you can email me at mjs2399@cumc.columbia.edu